elcolie/crud-taskado/README.md

 # Task Management

+# Why design this way?
+1. I can make multiple revision of the task by using `identifier`
+2. I have to make trade off table `CurrentTaskContent` to show `updated_by` the latest user with `updated_at` timestamp.

 # Step to run the project
 1. `docker compose up`.
 To up and running the `postgres`.
 2. `alembic upgrade head`.
 To apply migration files.